Minimun 2 Person

-Elephant Cave – Samuan Tiga Temple – Gunung Kawi Temple – Tirta Empul – Kintamani – Tegalalang.
+Elephant Cave – Samuan Tiga – Gunung Kawi Temple – Tirta Empul – Kintamani – Tegallalang

 The origin of the cave is uncertain.
 One tales relates that it was created by the fingernail of the legendary giant Kebo Iwa.